Meet the MANAGEMENT TEAM

 Finance & Administration Director

 As Finance & Administration director, I lead PPI’s financial management and accounting function as well as administration of HR policies and practices.
 I also support the Audit and Budget & Financial Planning Committees of the PPI Board.
-I have over 30 years of experience in the for-profit and non-profit sectors.
+I have experience in the for-profit and non-profit sectors.
 Prior to PPI, I held several similar positions in California: chief financial officer/finance director for Notre Dame High School; chief financial officer/treasurer for Sisters of Mercy, Mercy High Schools; and finance director for the Sisters of the Holy Names.
 Previously, I was a senior consultant at Wells Fargo Bank, resource manager for the California State Automobile Association, and financial analyst for Delta Dental Plan of California.
 I hold a bachelor’s degree in Accounting from the University of the East, a bachelor’s degree in Human Relations, and an M.B.A. from Golden Gate University.
 My current volunteer work includes service for three nonprofit organizations.

 Senior Program Director